 Every year, large flower bouquets and red velvet hearts line the shops.
 But, red roses and shiny chocolate bars come with a price.
-The price of someone’s cheap labor and child slavery, of pollutants and scarce resources used to meet the demands of Western consumers.
+The price of someone’s cheap labor or child slavery, of pollutants and scarce resources used to meet the demands of Western consumers.

 This year, we encourage you to take the lead as a conscious consumer and celebrate Valentine’s Day the fair trade way.

 Every year, the US spends $26.6 billion dollars on floral products, one-fifth of which is spent on Valentine’s Day.
 Of those flowers, 80 percent are imported from other countries, mostly Colombia and Ecuador.

 In these countries, workers are exposed to toxic fungicides, insecticides, and herbicides that are banned in the US and Europe.
 These workers (mainly women, but also some children) suffer from respiratory distress, neurological impairment, and higher rates of miscarriage.

 A vast amount of energy is needed to transport and store flowers in chilled warehouses, trucks, and supermarkets.
 The excessive carbon dioxide released contributes to greenhouse gas emissions.

 Instead of purchasing cut flowers, buy your sweetheart a plant that will last as long as your love.
 Plants that are long-lasting and have beautiful blooms (we’re talking peace lilies) are ideal.
 Here’s a list of some hearty plants that are great, even if you don’t have a green thumb.

 An added bonus, live plants help clean the air in your home, increasing oxygen and ridding your place of toxins.
 Your lungs will thank you.
 Here’s a visual list of the top houseplants for clean air.

 Chocolate, from ancient indigenous treat to $16 billion dollar industry, has been dragged through the mud in recent years.
 Large corporations buy cacao that uses child laborers, leads to the destruction of forests, and leaves farmers in poverty.